LVGL Widgets¶

 andauto_start

-cannot be updated at runtime.id (Required): The ID or a list of IDs of animimg widgets which you want update.
+cannot be updated at runtime.id (Required): The ID or a list of IDs of animimg widgets to be updated.

-Widget styles or properties from the specific options above, which you want update.
+Widget styles or properties from the specific options above, to be updated.

 Triggers: